IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 : An enterprise device could be a server that hosts applications or software that deliver services to enterprise users.
 It could also be an enterprise Internet of Things (IoT) device that serves a limited purpose (e.g., a printer that allows users to scan and print), etc.

    Endpoint:
-   : Refers to an entity which could be an end-user, host device, or application that actually connects to a network.
+   : Refers to an entity which could be an end-user, enterprise device, or application that actually connects to a network.

    Endpoint group:
    : Refers to a group of endpoints that share common access control policies.